vegaprotocol/documentation/docs/tutorials/proposals/asset-transfer-proposal.md

 If you're proposing a transfer to fund rewards, there are extra fields to define.

-The `toAccountType` must be the account type that matches the reward category.
-For example, to propose that the 'average position' reward will pay out, you'll need to set the "to account type" type as `ACCOUNT_TYPE_REWARD_AVERAGE_POSITION`, and then choose the complementary reward category, known as the `metric`.
+The `destinationType` must be the account type that matches the reward category.
+For example, to propose that the 'average position' reward will pay out, you'll need to set the "destination account type" as `ACCOUNT_TYPE_REWARD_AVERAGE_POSITION`, and then choose the complementary reward category, known as the `metric`.
 The asset you choose then determines which market(s) the reward targets.

 The `to` field is used for public keys.
 In the case of network-managed accounts, the input they need is `0000000000000000000000000000000000000000000000000000000000000000`.